vedph/gve-doc/export/export-tei.md

 As you can see, the rendition logic here is minimal, because we are at the end of a pipeline where most of the work has already been completed in the previous stages.

+The composite renderer just runs the inner renderer to each branch of the root tree node, adding each result to an `app` element.
 The result of this renderer for the two staged versions (`v4` and `v6`) is reported below (I am pretty-printing the code here to make it more readable, even if in the real output no indentation is added inside `mod`):

 ```xml
 <app xmlns="http://www.tei-c.org/ns/1.0">